 Holy Trinity Church, together with the nearby College of Deans, was home to a collegiate community under the Bishop of Worcester until 1544.
-Holy Trinity Church is grade I listed and it can be seen from the list description of the church that the building is of great historic and architectural importance.
-It is the most significant historic building in Westbury-on-Trym forming the centre piece of the conservation area with its tower being a landmark in the middle of the village.
+Holy Trinity Church is a Grade I listed building, and is of great historic and architectural importance.
+It is the most significant historic building in Westbury-on-Trym and its tower is a landmark in the middle of the village.

-Holy Trinity Church is significant for a number of reasons.
-It has been the home of an ancient worshipping community, which though of limited means was given a church of architectural distinctiveness, more than a parish church, that was imitating Wells cathedral in its apsidal plan form.
+Holy Trinity Church is significant for several reasons.
+Its ancient worshipping community was of limited means, yet it was given a church of architectural distinctiveness – more than a parish church – that imitates Wells Cathedral in its apsidal plan form.
 It has a great variety of styles due to the various periods of construction.

-It has been established that there has been a Christian settlement on the banks of the river Trym since the 8th century, pre-dating the settlement of Bristol.
-The first church was probably from the Saxon period, but was destroyed and a new monastic community established by Oswald, Bishop of Worcester in 962 AD.
-In 1093 AD, the church was repaired and re-dedicated by Wulfstan, Bishop of Worcester.
-In 1194 the church became a collegiate church under the direct responsibility of the Bishop of Worcester.
-In the 15th century Bishop Carpenter transformed the church in the Perpendicular style.
+There has been a Christian settlement on the banks of the River Trym since the eighth century, pre-dating the settlement of Bristol.
+The first church was probably from the Saxon period, but it was destroyed, and a new monastic community was established by Oswald, Bishop of Worcester, in 962 AD.
+In 1093, the church was repaired and re-dedicated by Wulfstan, Bishop of Worcester.
+In 1194, the church became a collegiate church under the direct responsibility of the Bishop of Worcester.
+In the fifteenth century, Bishop Carpenter transformed the church in the Perpendicular style.

-Externally the polygonal apse is the most elaborately decorated part of the 15th century rebuilding.
-Buttresses, with moulded bases and pinnacles stand on its corners.
-Behind the pinnacle is a pilaster which is broken up by a string course, and where the pilasters cross the roof parapet are gargoyles.
+Externally, the polygonal apse is the most elaborately decorated part of the fifteenth-century rebuilding.
+Buttresses, with moulded bases and pinnacles, stand on its corners.
+Behind the pinnacle is a pilaster, which is broken up by a string course, and there are gargoyles where the pilasters cross the roof parapet.

-In the South Aisle evidence of the 13th century construction can be seen in the three sedilia (seats built into the wall), a piscina (sink) and three Early English lancet windows east of the South porch.
-The South porch entrance dates from this time.
-Works undertaken in the Carpenter era, (15th century) included the tower, western extensions to the nave aisles to join the tower, a Lady chapel, enlargement of the east end and raising of a clerestory.
-There was some reordering in Victorian times, and changes made to the upper part of the tower, including a spirelet, and to the crypt.
+In the South aisle, evidence of thirteenth-century construction can be seen in the three sedilia (seats built into the wall), a piscina (sink) and three Early English lancet windows east of the South porch.
+The South porch entrance also dates from this time.
+Works undertaken during the fifteenth century included the tower, western extensions to the nave aisles to join the tower, a Lady chapel, enlargement of the east end and the raising of a clerestory.
+There was some reordering in Victorian times, when changes were made to the upper part of the tower, including a spirelet, and to the crypt.

 The completed repairs to the East end of the church affect the parts of the church that are of particular historic and architectural significance.